From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems: Related Work

 \section{Related Work}

-Our work is related to three streams of research: state-of-the-art language models, automated code generation and programming using GPT-3, and decision-support and expert systems based on NLP.
-The background and methodology chapter covers the language modeling in general and state-of-the-art Transformer-based models.
+Our work is related to two streams of research: automated code generation and programming using GPT-3, and decision-support and expert systems based on NLP.
+The background and methodology chapter covers language modeling in general and state-of-the-art Transformer-based models.